SDK Structure

 Understand the organization of the OpenWeb iOS SDK

-The OpenWeb iOS SDK is compromised of layers that conform to various protocols.
+The OpenWeb iOS SDK is comprised of layers that conform to various protocols.

 The primary protocol is the OWManagerProtocol.